What’s next for the Transit Benefit in 2014? What will happen in 2015?

 Furthermore, the decrease in the transit portion effectively increased taxes for employees that utilize the transit portion and their employers.

 Legislation is pending in Congress to create permanent parity between the parking and transit/vanpool portions of the Commuter Benefit.
 In the House, H.R.
-2288, the Commuter Parity Act was introduced by Congressman Michael Grimm (R-NY) and co-sponsored by Congressman Jim McGovern (D-MA), Congressman Peter King (R-NY) and Congressman Earl Blumenauer (D-OR).
+2288, the Commuter Parity Act was introduced with strong bi-partisan support.
 This legislation also increases the commuter bicycle benefit to $35 per month and permits the bicycle portion to be used for bicycle sharing.
-The Senate bill, S. 1116, the Commuter Benefits Equity Act, was introduced by Senator Charles Schumer (D-NY).
+In the Senate, there is a similar bill, S. 1116, the Commuter Benefits Equity Act.
+The leading supporters of the transit benefit include Michael Grimm (R-NY), Peter King (R-NY), Earl Blumenauer (D-OR) and Jim McGovern (D-MA in the House and Senator Charles Schumer (D-NY) in the Senate.

-It is critical that you contact your members of Congress and tell them to support passage of this legislation as soon as possible, and ask them to sign up as co-sponsors for the bills.
+As the end of the year approaches and Congress returns to work, it is critical that you contact your members of Congress and tell them to support passage of this legislation before December 31.
+Ask them to sign up as co-sponsors for the existing bills.
 Securing the support of additional members of Congress is vital for passage of the legislation in this session of Congress and cannot be done without your help.